What Is A Co-occurring Disorder?

 Co-occurring Disorders Treatment

-To provide proper treatment for co-occurring disorders, the Substance Abuse and Mental Health Services Administration (SAMHSA) recommends an integrated treatment approach.
+To provide proper co occurring disorders treatment, the Substance Abuse and Mental Health Services Administration (SAMHSA) recommends an integrated treatment approach.
 Integrated treatment involves coordinating substance abuse and mental health interventions rather than treating each disorder separately without consideration for the other.

 Integrated or dual diagnosis treatment often involves forms of behavioral treatment, such as cognitive-behavioral therapy (CBT) or dialectical behavior therapy (DBT), that can help improve coping skills and reduce maladaptive behaviors.
 These may be used in combination with medication-assisted treatment (MAT).
 Integration is key to achieving a healthy balance and long-term recovery.